openl2m/openl2m/docs/faq.rst

 * **My HP switch does not ask to save changes?**

-HP Procurve/Aruba switches do an automatic save after every SNMP set() call.
+Some HP Procurve/Aruba switches do an automatic save after every SNMP set() call.
 This is unlike CLI access, where (some) switches require an explicit save (write mem).

 For more see http://www.circitor.fr/Mibs/Html/H/HP-SWITCH-BASIC-CONFIG-MIB.php#hpSwitchImplicitConfigSave